Skip to content

 What does ACTIVATED mean in AutoSys?

 ACTIVATED (AC) means the job's parent BOX is in RUNNING state, but the job itself hasn't started yet because its own conditions (start_times, condition attribute) haven't been met.
 It's a normal state — the job is queued inside a running box.
+Do NOT force-start a job in ACTIVATED unless the parent box has been running far longer than expected.

 What is the difference between ON_HOLD and ON_ICE?

-ON_HOLD: When you release a job from ON_HOLD (off_hold), it will run if its starting conditions are currently satisfied.
-ON_ICE: When you take a job off ICE (off_ice), it will NOT run even if conditions are met — it waits until its conditions reoccur in the next scheduling cycle.
+ON_HOLD: When you release a job from ON_HOLD (OFF_HOLD), it will run if its starting conditions are currently satisfied.
+ON_ICE: When you take a job off ICE (OFF_ICE), it will NOT run immediately — it waits until its conditions reoccur in the next scheduling cycle.
 ON_ICE is a stronger suspension.

 How do I restart a failed AutoSys job?